 - Mild to moderate systolic dysfunction of either right or left ventricle

-A bioprosthetic valve is preferable to a mechanical valve as long term anticoagulation is not required and has better longevity (up to 15 years).
+A bioprosthetic valve is preferable to a mechanical valve as long-term anticoagulation is not required and has better longevity (up to 15 years).

 Percutaneous pulmonary valve implantation is indicated in patients with dysfunctional conduit in the right ventricular outflow tract with a regurgitant prosthetic valve.
 This procedure involves artificial valve placement through central venous access.
 The success rate of this procedure is about 94% to 98%.
 Procedural complication rates are between 3% to 6%, among which coronary artery compression is the most important one.
-Another advantage of this procedure is very less hospitalization time (4 to 5 days), and patients will be able to go back to their work immediately post-discharge.
+Another advantage of this procedure is very little hospitalization time (4 to 5 days), and patients will be able to go back to their work immediately post-discharge.
 Infective endocarditis forms the most important delayed complication.

 Pulmonary regurgitation can be seen in several underlying heart and lung conditions, as noted in the etiology.
-Identifying the underlying cause can be the most challenging aspect and also plays a critical role in the management of PR.
+Identifying the underlying cause can be the most challenging aspect and plays a critical role in the management of PR.

 Clinically it is very important to distinguish the blowing decrescendo murmur of PR from a similar murmur noticed in aortic regurgitation.
 PR can sometimes coexist as one of the multivalvular lesions involving mitral and aortic valves.
 Such cases need further investigations with echocardiography to check the severity of each lesion.

-Mild PR on echocardiography will not require a followup unless the patient becomes symptomatic or if the initial echocardiogram showed signs of early RV dysfunction.
-Moderate to severe PR needs regular follow up with history, physical exam, and echocardiography to assess the disease progression and the need for surgery.
+Mild PR on echocardiography will not require a follow-up unless the patient becomes symptomatic or if the initial echocardiogram showed signs of early RV dysfunction.
+Moderate to severe PR needs regular follow-up with history, physical exam, and echocardiography to assess the disease progression and the need for surgery.

 As per adult congenital heart disease guidelines by AHA/ACC, patients who underwent TOF repair should have an annual check-up with a cardiologist with expertise in that area.

 Prognosis depends on the severity of pulmonary regurgitation.
 Most patients with PR secondary to repair for tetralogy of Fallot do well, but there could be delayed mortality, which is related to right ventricular dysfunction.
 If PR is mild to moderate, there is no significant reduction in survival.
-However, with severe PR and persistently elevated RV volume may lead to RV failure and propensity for arrhythmias and increased risk of cardiac death.
+However, severe PR and persistently elevated RV volume may lead to RV failure and propensity for arrhythmias, and increased risk of cardiac death.

 RV enlargement leading to right-sided heart failure and sudden cardiac death are some of the major complications of severe PR.
 Other complications include hepatic congestion secondary to right heart failure, thromboembolic events, arrhythmias are not so uncommon with severe PR.